bruceblink/it-tools/README.md

 For `/it-tools/` subfolder, you can use `baseurl-it-tools` tag.

-See [sample of docker-compose.yml and nginx.conf](https://github.com/sharevb/it-tools/docker-subfolder-sample), this docker image needs to have another reverse proxy in front of it, like [Nginx Proxy Manager](https://nginxproxymanager.com/), [Traefik](https://traefik.io/traefik/), [caddy](https://caddyserver.com/) etc.
+See [sample of docker-compose.yml and nginx.conf](https://github.com/sharevb/it-tools/tree/chore/all-my-stuffs/docker-subfolder-sample), this docker image needs to have another reverse proxy in front of it, like [Nginx Proxy Manager](https://nginxproxymanager.com/), [Traefik](https://traefik.io/traefik/), [caddy](https://caddyserver.com/) etc.

 Setup a reverse proxy pass using `/it-tools/`.
 And you should be able to access it-tools in `/it-tools/` of your server.

+An example of nginx reverse proxy configuration is available at: https://github.com/sharevb/it-tools/tree/chore/all-my-stuffs/docker-subfolder-sample

 To run the sample: